ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 ### Creating a new object definition.

 An *object* is a collection of individual *resources* bundled together under a single identifier, along with some extra attributes that describe the nature of the object (listed below).
 Numerous standard objects are pre-defined within the LWM2M model but additional custom objects may also be defined as needed.
 Custom objects are created by registering the new object definition with the daemon.
-The *add-definition* tool is used to perform this operation.
+The *awa-client-define* tool is used to perform this operation.
 Note that an object definition does not result in an object instance.
 Creation of an object instance is a separate process.
 Resource manipulation is only possible on object instances.

 **NOTE: A custom object must be defined for both the client *and* server daemons.
-Use the *awa-server-add-definition* tool to define a custom object with the server.**
+Use the *awa-server-define* tool to define a custom object with the server.**

 Firstly the object itself is defined by providing an ID, descriptive name, mandatory or optional flag (to determine whether the device must provide at least one instance), and whether the object supports single or multiple instances.